radicle-dev/radicle.xyz/_posts/2025-08-11-canonical-references.md

 tags that they get placed under your namespace.
 Most people who have used `git` would expect these tags to be placed under `refs/tags`.
-Up until now, we have broke this expectation, because we are working in a decentralised environment using Radicle, and the `tags` namespace is a global namespace.
+Up until now, we have broke this expectation, because we are working in a decentralised environment using Radicle, protecting the global namespace of the repository.
 So, we asked ourselves, "Can the `defaultBranch` approach be generalised?"
 This way, the `refs/tags` namespace can be populated using the canonical form of the tag.